scalableminds/webknossos/docs/volume_annotation/tools.md

 Volume annotation in WEBKNOSSOS allows you to label and segment 3D structures in your dataset.
 This page covers the available tools and best practices for efficient volume annotation.

-!!! tip "Keyboard Shortcuts"
-    For faster workflow, refer to the [keyboard shortcuts](../ui/keyboard_shortcuts.md) guide.
-Common shortcuts are mentioned alongside their respective tools below.

 ![Trace Tool](../ui/images/trace-tool.jpg){align=left width="60"}
 **Trace Tool**: Create precise boundary definitions by drawing outlines around structures.
 This tool is particularly useful when accuracy is crucial.
-For added precision consider using a [pen input device](../pen_tablets.md).
+For added precision consider using a [pen input device](./pen_tablets.md).
 ![Adding labels with the Trace tool](../images/volume_trace.gif)

 ![Brush Tool](../ui/images/brush-tool.jpg){align=left width="60"}